Fukagawa Fudō-dō Temple

 Worshippers who have paid handsomely sit in the middle seats and get special benefits from the service, but after their prayers have been offered, ordinary people can get in line with their purses and wallets, to wave them through the smoke from the flames.

-Unfortunately, because of disrespectful behavior by tourists, now they only allow foreign visitors to attend the ceremony when accompanied by a licensed tour guide with a reservation.
-And these are sacred rites, so even with a guide, it’s strictly forbidden to take photos and videos during the ceremonies.
-(That’s why the photos I’ve included here are icky and fuzzy—I got them from the temple’s website.)
+Unfortunately, because of disrespectful behavior by tourists, now they only allow foreign visitors to attend the ceremony with a reservation.
+If you’re not a Japanese speaker who feels confident of being able to reserve a spot yourself, do an online search for guide services that offer access.
+And please remember these are sacred rites—the rest of the people in the chapel are there to worship—so even with a guide, it’s strictly forbidden to take photos and videos during the ceremonies.
+(That’s why the photos I’ve included here are so lo-res fuzzy—I got them from the temple’s website.)

 Let’s go into the big modern cube next door to the main temple building, the one with the Fudo sutra written all over the outside in giant Sanskrit characters.
 Inside is a fantastic winding corridor lined floor to ceiling with 10,000 crystal figures of Fudo-san.
 See the 108 giant round beads on the wall?
 It’s a huge Buddhist rosary, and the devout can pray as they walk along, beneath the gaze of the many Fudo-sans.